A Cloud native multi-package registry.

 It leverages scalability by using natively distributed technologies

-The registry itself is written in Go, a statically typed and extremely fast programming language very popular in Cloud native applications.
+The registry itself is written in Rust, a statically typed and extremely fast programming language built for correctness and safety.

 CouchDB is used as the primary datastore, containing information about repositories, users and access control.
 CouchDB is a web-native database written in Erlang and based on web technologies like HTTP and JSON.

 Packages are can be stored in CouchDB itself, as file attachments, or in distributed object storage services like Amazon S3.
 The latter are recommended for production usage.

 Enseada aims at providing a small, yet complete set of feature for managing software packages.
 Security is a priority concern, so an advanced policy engine provides the capabilities to define fine grained permissions over repositories and packages.
 From human users to automated service accounts, every access to the system is controlled, filtered and logged.
 A fully compliant OAuth 2 implementation allows integration with third party systems with ease.